 Only people who are authorized by a provincial government or Government of Canada are able to send intoxicating liquor as gifts by mail to Canada.
 If a border service officer finds unauthorized intoxicating liquor in a package, they will remove the item and bring it to Canada Post to dispose of it.

 An example of controlled goods would be firearms, plants, and plant products.
 If you plan on importing controlled goods to Canada, you will need a special permit in order to be able to import them.
+You can get if you hire us for your removals to Edmonton from UK

 The CBSA will hold any controlled gifts being sent into Canada until the proper permits are given.
 If you do try to import a controlled item, the CBSA will send you a letter stating that you will need to show the proper permit in order for it to be sent to Canada Post.
 Once you provide the needed permit(s), they will then be able to send presents to Canada Post to distribute the package to you.
 The government departments that issue out these special permits are the Canadian Food Inspection Agency, Foreign Affairs, International Trade Canada, Health Canada and Environment Canada.